-On through tickets from the East, reading via Chicago and North Western-Union Pacific, passengers may visit Denver at no extra cost for rail transportation.
+On through tickets from the East, Union Pacific offers the opportunity to visit Denver at no extra cost for rail transportation.
 Thus you may visit Denver as an interesting side trip on your way to Yellowstone, Zion, Grand Canyon, Bryce Canyon or other western National Parks, California, Sun Valley, Idaho or the Pacific Northwest.
 A similar privilege is granted eastbound from certain sections of the West. .
-Let the nearest North Western representative (list on page 34) help you make your itinerary and aid you in the planning of your vacation.
+Let the nearest Union Pacific representative (list on page 34) help you make your itinerary and aid you in the planning of your vacation.
 He has visited this great vacationland and can assist you in dozens of ways because of his familiarity with the West.
 He will gladly send you descriptive booklets, and any specific information you may request regarding routes, fares, sleeping car service, stopover privileges and side trips.
 If you desire it, he will call upon you at your place of business or home, and arrange for your tickets and reservations.
 There is no charge for this service.
 It is yours for the asking.